PathPrefix

 Path

-• Wraps the given PathComponents to create a new PathPrefix value.
-It matches against prefixes of a URL’s pathComponents property.
+PathComponents to create a newPathPrefixvalue.
+It matches against prefixes of aURL’spathComponentsproperty.Given the

-Requiring an array of path components not only forces us to think through these issues but also has the virtuous property of making the naïve solution the correct one — PathPrefix(["/", "foo"]) matches both “example.com/foo/bar” and “example.com/foo” but does not match “example.com/foox”.
+PostPrefix("/foo").
+This looks straight-forward, but also matches “example.com/foox”.
+Even if we catch this and use the (easy to overlook)PostPrefix("/foo/")we now have a situation where “example.com/foo” doesn’t match because lacks the trailing"/".Requiring an array of path components not only forces us to think through these issues but also has the virtuous property of making the naïve solution the correct one —

-In the common case of matching against an absolute URL, don’t forget the first element of path components must be a "/".
+URL, don’t forget the first element of path components must be a"/".Declaration

 Swift

-public init(_ pathComponents: [PathComponent])
+public init(_ pathComponents: [PathComponent])Parameters

-The prefix of the path components to match.
+componentsThe prefix of the path components to match.

-• Predicate that determines whether a PathPrefix matches a given URL.
+Predicate that determines whether a

 Swift

-public func matches(url: URL) -> Bool
+public func matches(url: URL) -> BoolParameters

-true if the wrapped path components are a prefix of url.pathComponents.
-Otherwise, false.
+trueif the wrapped path components are a prefix ofurl.pathComponents.
+Otherwise,false.

-• Represents a path component for use in creating a PathPrefix.
-A path component can be either a name (which is matched for equality with the strings of a URL’s pathComponents) or a wildcard (which matches any non-nil value):
+PathPrefix.
+A path component can be either aname(which is matched for equality with the strings of aURL’spathComponents) or awildcard(which matches any non-nil value):PathPrefix([.name("/"), .wildcard, .name("bar")])To reduce noise,

-To reduce noise, PathComponent conforms to ExpressibleByStringLiteral.
-So the above can be more simply expressed as:
+PathComponentconforms toExpressibleByStringLiteral.
+So the above can be more simply expressed as:PathPrefix(["/", .wildcard, "foo"])See moreSee also

 Swift